rbidini/Algorithms_Project_2/README.md

 - Each flight between two airports could be an edge.
 We should probably use directed edges from source airport to destination airport.

 **Weights**:
-- Passenger load (whenever we figure out how to calculate that).
+- Capacity (whenever we figure out how to calculate that).

 ### Algorithm Suggestions